WFSC-DataWrangling-Sp25/MillerFinalProject/README.md

 My project will have both DataRaw and DataClean under a Data folder, where Raw will have crude, unmodified data and Clean will have cleaned, modified data.
+There isn't much stuff in the Clean folder, but in the Raw folder, there is an XLSX folder and a CSV folder, where it will have the excel sheets needed for this code, and the CSV folder will have the converted excel documents in CSV (they will be converted using the code).

 Scripts will house my actual codes and R scripts.